DoNewsCode/core/doc/tutorial.md

 }
 ```

-If the module implements any of the provider interface,
+If the module implements any of the provider interfaces,
 the core will call this provider function with a "registry", say, mux.Router.
 The module can then register its routes.

-Let's see a module with both http, cronjobs and a closer:
+Let's see a module with both HTTP, cronjobs, and a closer:

 ```go
 package main